Harold Elverston: Career

-He sought to defend his seat at the General Election at the end of the war but was up against a Unionist candidate who was supported by the Coalition Government.
+He sought to defend his seat at the general election at the end of the war but was up against a Unionist candidate who had the Coalition Coupon of support for the Lloyd George Government.
 As a result, he finished bottom of the poll;

+He did not stand for parliament again.

 He was elected as a member of Cheshire County Council in 1921.
 He again served on the Executive Committee of the National Liberal Federation from 1921 to 1925.

-Outside politics he was a member of the Council of Manchester Royal College of Music.
-He was a member of the Advisory Committee of the Royal London Mutual Assurance Society.
-He was a Director of Mutual Finance Ltd.
+Outside politics he was a member of the Council of Royal Manchester College of Music, a member of the Advisory Committee of the Royal London Mutual Assurance Society, and a director of Mutual Finance Ltd.